History of XAP processor in Timeline

 XAP processor

 In 1994, the XAP1 was designed for wireless and sensor ASIC projects at Cambridge Consultants.
-It was a very small, 3,000-gate, Harvard architecture, 16-bit processor intended for programs stored in on-chip ROM.
+It was a small, 3,000-gate, Harvard architecture, 16-bit processor with a 16-bit data bus and an 18-bit instruction bus designed for programs stored in on-chip ROM.

-In 1999, the XAP2 microprocessor was developed and launched, incorporating a Harvard architecture and utilizing 16-bit data paths.
-It also adopted a more conventional 16-bit instruction width, enhancing its compatibility with program storage solutions, and was used in Cambridge Consultants' ASIC designs.
+In 1999, the XAP2, a more advanced microprocessor, was developed and launched.
+It featured a Harvard architecture and utilized 16-bit data paths, with a more conventional 16-bit instruction width, enhancing compatibility with program storage solutions and included a C compiler and the XAPASM assembler for its assembly language.

-In 2003, the XAP3, an experimental 32-bit processor, was designed at Cambridge Consultants.
-It was optimized for low cost, low energy ASIC implementations and was the first of Cambridge Consultants’ processors to use a Von Neumann architecture.
+In 2003, the XAP3 was an experimental 32-bit processor designed at Cambridge Consultants.
+It was optimized for low cost, low energy ASIC implementations using modern CMOS semiconductor process technologies and used a Von Neumann architecture.

 2005: XAP4 Processor Design

 In 2005, the XAP4, a new 16-bit processor, was designed to supersede the XAP2, taking into account the experience gained on XAP3 and the evolving requirements of ASIC designs.
-XAP4 is a very small, 12,000-gate, Von Neumann bus, 16-bit processor core capable of addressing a total of 64 Kbytes of memory.
+XAP4 is a very small, 12,000-gate, Von Neumann bus, 16-bit processor core capable of addressing a total of 64 Kbytes of memory for programs, data and peripherals.

-In 2006, development of an extended version of the XAP architecture commenced, resulting in the XAP5.
+In 2006, development of an extended version of the XAP architecture commenced, leading to the XAP5.

 2013: XAP6 Processor Launch